-As expected, I was suitably horrified to find lots of products from desirable brands, all inflated to sky high (points) prices.
+As expected, I was suitably horrified to find a myriad of products from desirable brands inflated to sky high (points) prices.
 Let’s take for example, a pair of Bose QC35 headphones.
 While currently an in demand product, the Qantas Store is currently flogging them at 70,000 points.
 Compare this with a cash price of $360 when found competitively on sale, so you’re getting around 0.5 cents value for each Qantas point.
 Even with free delivery thrown in, it’s a terrible value proposition.

 Gift cards provide more or less the same questionable return.
 A $25 Dan Murphy’s gift card for 4,950 points, and a $100 Woolworths gift card for 19,000 points, again representing a Qantas point value of around 0.5 cents in the dollar.